Updated: Apr 30

 I prefer freshly grated ginger but to make things easier you can find dry ginger root to add to your dry ingredients.

 The methods outlined in instructions are essential for preserving the oils in the spice, not overcooking the spices.
-Note vanilla extract and honey are delicate in their nutrients and should be added off heat to avoid breaking down enzymes and oxidizing flavors.
+Note vanilla extract and honey are delicate in their nutrients and should be added off heat to avoid breaking down enzymes and oxidizing flavours.